alba1735/tRNAgraph/README.md

   - `volcano` - Generates volcano plots of differential tRNA expression.
   - `all` - Generates all of the above plots.
 Exclude `compare` and `cluster` as they require additional parameters.
 - `--config` is an optional flag to the path to a JSON file containing additional graph parameters.
 [See the configuration section below for more details.](#configuration)
 - `-n` or `--threads` is the number of threads to use for generating the graphs.
-By default, the number of threads will be set to 1.
+By default, the number of threads will be set to the CPU_MAX.
 This is mostly useful for generating coverage plots and seqlogos as they can take a long time to generate.
+It will however run all non-threaded plots in parallel.
 - `--log` is used to output a log of the shell commands used to generate the graphs.
 By default, the log will not be output.
 - `-q` or `--quiet` is used to suppress the output of the shell commands used to generate the graphs.
 By default, the output will be displayed.